jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ## Server Setup

 Now that we have a user service that can interact with the database layer, we can set up our http server.
-Our server is comprised of two main components.
+Our server comprises two main components.
 Routes and handlers.
 Routes are a combination of http method and path that we accept requests at.
 We'll start by defining a handler, then we'll attach it to a route, and finally we'll attach those routes to a server so we can invoke them.